jzp113/Monitoring/ico/readme.md

 * 5 minute poll all exchanges
 * 10 minute check for new and add symbols to twitter filter
-* 2:00 UTC daily poll for twitter activity on new icos
+* 2:00 UTC daily poll for twitter activity on new ICOs